Conditions

 Operators

-You already saw in the above examples, the operator == being used in a rule to compare a variable to a value and to compare a channel to one of the channel options.
-There are also other expression operators that can be used.
+As you saw in the above examples, the operator == can be used in a rule to evaluate if a variable is exactly the same as a given value.
+There are also other expression operators that can be used for Text .
 For instance, to check if a variable does not equal, i.e. is different from, a certain value.

 Expression operators